Emq17/Network-File-Shares-And-Permissions/README.md

 # Network-File-Shares-And-Permissions

-This Tutorial will guide you through the process of setting up Network File Shares and Permissions using Windows Server and Active Directory.
+This demonstration will walk you through the process of setting up Network File Shares and Permissions using Windows Server and Active Directory.

 >**Note***
->_The following uses material created in the previous demonstration, ["On-premises Active Directory Deployed in the Cloud (Azure)"](https://github.com/CarlosAlvarado0718/Configure-AD)._
+The following uses material in my previous demonstration: ["Configuring On-Premises Active Directory Within Azure VM's"](https://github.com/Emq17/Configuring-On-premises-Active-Directory-within-Azure-VMs)

+<h2>Overview</h2>

+- Talk about file shares (what, when, where, why, and how)
+- Create and test some file shares
+- Talk about Security Groups (Windows and Active Directory)
+- Create and test some Security Groups
+- Clean up resources

-<h2>Environments and Technologies Used</h2>
+<h2>Environments and Technologies</h2>

-- Microsoft Azure
 - Microsoft Azure Virtual Machines
-- Remote Desktop
+- Microsoft Remote Desktop
 - Active Directory Domain Services

-<h2>Operating Systems Used </h2>
+<h2>Operating Systems</h2>

 - Windows Server 2022
-- Windows 10 (21H2)
+- Windows 10 (22H2)

-<h2>List of Prerequisites</h2>
+<h2>Prerequisites</h2>

-- Windows Server Installed and Configured
+- Windows Server installed and configured
-- Active Directory Set up
+- Active Directory Domain
-- Two Virtual Machines connected to the Domain
+- Two Virtual Client Machines connected to the Domain
 - Administrative access to Server and Clients

----
 <h2>Creating Files Shares with Various Permissions</h2>

 - Return to DC-1 as **jane_admin**